lshug/elastic_weight_consolidation_rederivation/README.md

 ## Presuppositions

 1. We will use a flat prior for $P(W=w)$.
-This means that when we have seen no data, we assume that any value of $w$ is just as likely to be the optimal weights for our data-generating distribution (DGD) as any other.
+This means that when we have seen no data, we assume that any value of $w$ is just as likely to be the optimal weights for our data-generating distribution as any other.

 2. We will assume that the non-diagonal elements of the Hessian of the model's negative log-likelihood on the data are negligible.
 In other words, we assume that the variation in the loss with respect to any given parameter $w_i$ does not significantly depend on any other parameter $w_j$.
 Mathematically, this means that:
 ```math